duk-studios/duk/duk_resource/README.md

 # duk_resource
-- Defines Resource and Pool, which are used by other modules to keep track of their objects.
+- Defines Resource and PoolT, which are used by other modules to keep track of their objects.

 # Usage
 - Todo